Green governments: Robustness checks

+This section presents the findings of two standard robustness checks and reports the results from applying the conformal inference method of \citet{chernozhukov2019exact}.
+We focus on the two outcomes where the RMSPE ratio for BW is the largest among all states: the share of wind energy and the number of students in comprehensive schools.

+We start by performing ``in-time'' placebo tests as suggested by \citet{abadie2015comparative}.
+In particular, we backdate the treatment from 2011 to 2006 (the year of the previous election).
+Figure \ref{fig: Placebo treatment} shows that there are no significant placebo effects, which corroborates our main findings.

-We perform ``leave-one-out'' sensitivity analyses to examine whether our results are driven by some influential control state \citep[e.g.,][]{abadie2015comparative}.
-We iteratively exclude individual states from the donor pool that received positive weight in our SC analysis.
-Our empirical design features a rather small donor pool consisting of a maximum of 14 states (since we exclude Rhineland-Palatinate from the donor pool).
-Therefore, removing one control unit is likely to affect the results.
-Bavaria, in particular, is a very important control unit because Bavaria and BW are quite similar in many respects (low unemployment rates, high GDP, traditionally conservative electorate, etc.).
-As in Section \ref{sec: in-time placebo tests}, we focus on the outcomes where the ratio of post- and pre-treatment RMSPE for BW is the largest among all states.
+As a second robustness check, we perform ``leave-one-out'' sensitivity analyses to examine whether our results are driven by an influential control state \citep[e.g.,][]{abadie2015comparative}.
+We iteratively exclude from the donor pool individual states that received positive weight in our SC analysis and apply SC to the restricted donor pool.